pambrose/ktorio.github.io/servers/features/routing.md

 Routing is organized in a tree with a recursive matching system that is capable of handling quite complex rules for request processing.
 The Tree is built with nodes and selectors.
-The Node contains handlers and interceptors, and the selector is attached to an arc which connects another node.
-If selector matches current routing evaluation context, the algorithm goes down to the node associated with that selector.
+The Node contains handlers and interceptors, and the selector is attached to an arc that connects another node.
+If a selector matches the current routing evaluation context, the algorithm goes down to the node associated with that selector.

 Routing is built using a DSL in a nested manner: